Washington Paralysis Injury Attorneys

 Phillips Law Firm Can Handle Your Paralysis Claim

 Paraplegia and Quadriplegia can have similar causes, but the results are quite different.
-These two types of paralysis in most cases in the United States are caused by auto accidents, motorcycle accidents, pedestrian accidents, and workplace accidents.
+These two types of paralysis in most cases in the United States are caused by car crashes, motorcycle accidents, pedestrian accidents, and workplace accidents.
 The experienced lawyers at Phillips Law Firm will help you seek proper compensation for your injury.

 What Causes Paraplegia?